A hierarchical Bayesian model for predicting ecological interactions using scaled evolutionary relationships: Bayesian hierarchical model for prediction of ecological interactions

 where \(\z_{(-h)j} \) is the set of interactions of the \(j\)-th parasite among the \(H\) hosts (\(\z_{.j}= (z_{1j}, \dots, z_{Hj})\)), excluding that of the \(h\)-th host.

 The conditional distribution \eqref{eq:phylogeny-only-basic} allocates higher probabilities when closely related hosts interact with a given parasite, or when many distantly related hosts also interact.
 The more distantly related the hosts are, the smaller the value of \(1/T_{hi}\).
 Of course, the probability distribution in \eqref{eq:phylogeny-only-basic} is conditional on a probabilistic model for \(T\).

+The exponential choice in \eqref{eq:phylogeny-only-basic} is motivated by the power-law structure shown in Figure \ref{fig:GMP-Z} and Online Supplement Figure \ref{fig:GMP-Degree-G}, thus we expect interaction probabilities to decay exponentially with respect to the parameters.
+Other probability structures are viable, though with no tractability guarantees.
+We later show that, under such construction, a tractable probabilistic framework is possible for a class of latent variables with tail probabilities as in \eqref{eq:phylogeny-only-basic}.
 The next section introduces a family of single-parameter models that have meaningful biological interpretation.